-Lasn's objectives here clearly have the potential to open new frontiers in learning indicator development that go far beyond the conventional education indicators that currently predominate.
+Lasn's objectives here clearly have the potential to open new frontiers in learning that go far beyond the conventional education systems that currently predominate.
 Indeed, it can even be argued that, without the type of indicators towards which Lasn points, our current indicators actually send misleading messages on educational attainment.
-For this reason-even though we are far from populating and implementing all of Lasn's indicators-it is worth at least examining his concepts in more detail here to demonstrate potential future directions in indicator development in this sphere.
-We are able to populate some of Lasn's proposed indicators, however, and we have included the evidence, wherever possible, in the indicator report.
+For this reason-even though we are far from populating and implementing all of Lasn's indicators-it is worth at least examining his concepts in more detail here to demonstrate potential future directions in this sphere.